ng-turkey/ngxs-reset-plugin/README.md

 # NGXS Reset Plugin

-This plugin is designed to clear, reset, and overwrite NGXS states on dispatch of predefined actions.
-If you wonder why you would need a plugin like this, when there is already a reset method in NGXS, you may find the [reasons(#reasons-to-use-this-plugin) below.
+This plugin is designed to clear, reset, and overwrite [NGXS](https://www.npmjs.com/package/@ngxs/store) states on dispatch of predefined actions.
+If you wonder why you would need a plugin like this, when there is already a reset method in NGXS, you may find the [reasons](#reasons-to-use-this-plugin) below.
 Otherwise, skip to the [installation](#installation) or [usage](#usage) section.

 ## Reasons to Use This Plugin